lasalvavida/ahoy/README.md

 ## Contributing
 Contributions are welcome.
 Template definitions for native and STL types are also welcome, but anything outside of that scope should be implemented just in your project or as a separate extension library.

+Please run the tests locally before opening a pull request.

 ## License
 Ahoy! is published under the MIT license.
 See [LICENSE](LICENSE) for more information.